Plant-Root-Soil-Interactions-Modelling/CPlantBox/PLAN.md

   - Runner: `scripts/run_ubuntu_tests.sh` uses docker buildx (hardcoded `linux/amd64`) to build and run:
     - Curated pytest subset (headless-safe).
     - A small inline example that simulates and writes a VTP file (no VTK rendering).
+  - Note: This Ubuntu image is a convenience for fast, repeatable local smoke tests.
+Our Linux distribution target is manylinux wheels (portable across glibc-based distros).
+As we add manylinux smoke tests, the Ubuntu guardrail may be retired.

 ---